guava-coder/go-register/README.md

 ## Set Up Email Verification
  > Email verification is necessary for some features like completing registration, changing email, etc...

- > To enable email verification feature, you need to add provider.json file, here is the example for gmail:
+ > To enable the email verification feature, you need to add a provider.json file, here is the example for Gmail:

     {
-        "Sender":"yourgmail@gmail.com",
+        "Sender": "yourgmail@gmail.com",
-        "Token":"your password token",
+        "Token": "your password token",
-        "Host":"smtp.gmail.com"
+        "Host": "smtp.gmail.com"
     }

  > You can also use [MailTrap](https://mailtrap.io/), there is a tutorial [here](https://mailtrap.io/blog/golang-send-email/).